lekoala/bootstrap5-tags/readme.md

 - Use arrow down to show dropdown (and arrow up to hide it)
 - If you have a really long list of options, a scrollbar will be used
+- Access Tags instance on a given element with Tags.getInstance(mySelect)

 ## Bootstrap 4 support